smithy-lang/smithy-python/codegen/README.md

 * If `black` is installed in the version of python found on the path, it will be used to format the generated code.
 * If `mypy` is installed in the version of python found on the path, it will be used to check the generated code.
-For mypy to pass, the `smithy_python` package will need to be installed.
+For mypy to pass, the `smithy_core` and `smithy_http` packages will need to be installed.
 To install those into your active environment, run `make install-python-components` from the repository root.

 ### Building the generator